-We look for opportunities to improve.
+We look for opportunities to make what we do well today even better tomorrow.

-Department of Nursing Mission Statement
+School of Nursing Mission Statement

-The Department of Nursing is committed to the delivery of high-quality education, provision of service to the community, and promotion of the profession of nursing.
+The School of Nursing is committed to the delivery of high-quality education, provision of service to the community, and promotion of the profession of nursing.

-Adopted: 6/9/98 Revised: 5/4/00 Revised: 2/3/11 Reviewed 3/16/18
+Adopted: 6/9/98

+Revised: 5/4/00; 2/3/18 Reviewed: 3/16/18; 3/19/21

-Department of Nursing Philosophy
+School of Nursing Philosophy

-Shawnee State University's Department of Nursing believes the client is influenced by cultural, biological, psychological, social, spiritual, and environmental dynamics that create the human experience.
+Shawnee State University's School of Nursing believes the client is influenced by cultural, biological, psychological, social, spiritual, and environmental dynamics that create the human experience.
 The client is an individual, family, group, community, or population and an integrated whole that is unique, adapts and grows, deserves respect, and has the right to make both independent and collaborative choices regarding healthcare.